DavidBeale/concurrent-file-store/README.md

 * `store.list()` - List the Identity values of all the objects in the store

     Returns a Promise with an array of object Indentities

+* `store.filter(func)` - Filter the store and return an array of matching objects

+    * `func` - Function to filter the objects by

+    Returns a Promsie with an array of matching objects

 # Test
 ```shell